 Georgia Tech Transfer Requirements

-• Georgia Tech has its own Application Portal
+• Georgia Tech Application Portal

 • Final high school transcripts (noting graduation)